rsrsps/btree/README.md

 ### [Initialization](https://github.com/3fps/btree/wiki/Initialization)

-A tree needs to be open being used.
+A tree needs to be open before being used.
 If the files do exist, they will be created with the given order.
 If the files are not in proper format, an error will return.
 Otherwise, the tree header and all the keys will be loaded into memory.

     // btree.READONLY | btree.READWRITE
     tree = &btree.Tree{Order: 128}